Heart-rending love stories that immerse you in another time period.

 And so Katharine Rogers became my pen name.

-When will your book be available?
+When will your books be available?

 That’s the million dollar question, isn’t it?
-I’ve finalised the latest draft of The Third Letter (and you can follow my progress with this via my newsletter) to knock it into the best possible shape that I can.
-And now?
-Well, now the fun really begins!
+I’ve finalised the latest draft of The Third Letter (and you can follow my progress with this via my newsletter) and am waiting for additional feedback to knock it into the best possible shape that I can.